Skip to main content

 Advanced integration

-You can also optionally set a prefix (path), custom file name, and set an acl (the default is private):
+You can also optionally set a prefix (path), custom file name, and an acl (the default is private):

 "destinations": [{